Calibrated Selective Classification: Experimental setup

 \newpar{Lung cancer (NLST-MGH)} As described in \S\ref{sec:intro}, in lung cancer risk assessment, lung CT scans are used to predict whether or not the patient will develop a biopsy-confirmed lung cancer within the 6 years following the scan.
 In this work we utilize, with permission, data and models from \citet{peter}, all of the which was subject to IRB approval (including usage for this study).
-Specifically, we use a 3D CNN trained on scans from the National Lung Screening Trial (NLST) data~\cite{nlst-2011} as our base model $f$.
+The base model for $f$ is a 3D CNN trained on scans from the National Lung Screening Trial (NLST) data~\cite{nlst-2011}.
 We then use a separate split of 6,282 scans from the NLST data to train $\tilde{g}$.
 The last layer features for deriving $\phi_{\mathrm{meta}}(x)$ are in $\mathbb{R}^{256}$.
-As the NLST data is composed of scans aggregated from multiple hospitals (33 hospitals in total), we are able to construct a perturbation family $\mathcal{T}$ using randomly weighted resamplings of the data according to the hospital each scan is taken from.
-We evaluate our selective classifier on new set of 1,337 scans obtained from Massachusetts General Hospital (MGH), taken from patients with different demographics (and types of CT scans).
+As the NLST data contains scans from multiple hospitals (33 hospitals in total), we are able to construct a perturbation family $\mathcal{T}$ using randomly weighted resamplings according to the hospital each scan is taken from.
+We evaluate our selective classifier on new set of 1,337 scans obtained from Massachusetts General Hospital (MGH), taken from patients with different demographics and varied types of CT scans.
 See Appendix~\ref{app:lung_data} for additional details. \looseness=-1